nadikaprabhath/magnet-torrent-downloader/README.md

 # Torrent Downloader Script

 This is a Node.js script for downloading torrents from magnet links.
-It supports selective file downloading, creates dedicated folders for each torrent, adds public trackers for better speed, and provides real-time progress updates.
+It supports selective file downloading, creates dedicated folders for each torrent, adds public trackers for better speed, and provides real-time progress updates with an animated progress bar.
 Built with WebTorrent, it's lightweight and runs in the console.

 **Alternative**: For a more mature solution with higher speeds, see the [aria2 Setup Guide](#alternative-using-aria2) below.

 ## Features
 - Paste a magnet link to start downloading.
 - Fetches torrent metadata and lists files for selective download (e.g., choose specific files or "all").
+- **Animated progress bar** with real-time visual feedback.
+- **Intelligent ETA prediction** algorithm that adapts to varying download speeds.
 - Automatically creates a new folder in `~/Downloads/Torrents` based on the torrent name.
 - Adds reliable public trackers to improve peer discovery and download speeds.
 - Precise piece selection to minimize downloading unwanted files.
-- Progress tracking: Shows percentage, downloaded size, speed, time left, and peers.
+- Comprehensive progress tracking: Shows percentage, downloaded size, speed, time left, and active peers.
 - Error handling for invalid links, no peers, and interruptions (e.g., Ctrl+C for graceful shutdown).
 - Custom completion check for selective downloads (since WebTorrent's 'done' event may not trigger perfectly).